111Seven/Python/Numpy/readme.md

 ### Vectorization
 ### Broadcasting

-I will mostly follow the documentation of numpy.
+**Note:** I will mostly follow the documentation of numpy.
 If you have any doubts or need further explanation refer to https://numpy.org/.